MysteryTofficial/WIG/README.md

 </p>

 <p align="center">
-  <b>Install and update multiple apps with one file!</b><br>
+  <b>Generate a custom Windows installer from the Winget library!</b><br>
-  Simplify software deployment on Windows with WIG.
+  Install or update multiple apps at once with a single .bat file.
 </p>

 ---